 “Public Health Emergency Services” means any work specified by the Authority that directly relates to responding to a Public Health Emergency.

 “Reports” means any report, executive summary, paper, abstract or other document provided by the Contractor under this Contract pursuant to Clauses 13 and 14 and Section 6 including but not limited to any interim report, the Final Report and any Final Report Summary.
 For the avoidance of doubt this does not extend to Arising Know How, Research Data, Foreground IP or other Intellectual Property described therein.

 "Research" means the scope of work specified in Section 3.

-“Research Data” means information or data which is not Personal Data that is collected or generated in the performance of the Research and includes (but is not limited to) information that is collated or stored in searchable form.
-For the avoidance of doubt, Research Data does not include information or data that has been analysed.
+“Research Data” means information or data that is collected, collated or generated in the performance of the Research and includes (but is not limited to) information or data that is presented or stored in searchable form.
+For the avoidance of doubt, Research Data:

 "Research Period" means the period commencing on the Commencement Date and ending on the Completion Date or such later date as may be agreed between the Parties unless otherwise determined in accordance with the terms of the Contract.

 “Samples” means material (including but not limited to biological material, organisms and chemical compounds), specimens or extracts collected, obtained or generated (whether in whole or in part) during the course of and for the purpose of any part of the Research.

 “Serious Misconduct” means any of the following: abuse or harassment of any form (including but not limited to bullying, sexual abuse, sexual harassment, psychological abuse and physical violence); non-consensual or unlawful sexual activity; or, any other form of violence, exploitation or abuse.